Abhinav-Upadhyay03/Abhinav-Upadhyay03/README.md

 - Electronics and Communication Engineering.
 - Tezpur University 25'
 - I’m interested in projects related to java, python or web dev.
-- I’m currently learning DSA in Java, Web dev, and ML.
+- I’m currently learning DSA in Java and Web dev.
 - I’m looking forward to connect with some mentors who can guide me to start off with open source contribution.

 >Leetcode Profile